Key Quote

 Technique 1 — PARADOX / OXYMORONIC WIT

-The statement is paradoxical (self-contradictory yet true): being 'too wise' to woo 'peaceably' implies that their intelligence makes conventional romance impossible — yet this IS their form of courtship.
-Shakespeare uses oxymoronic (contradictory) logic to define Beatrice and Benedick's relationship as one where conflict equals intimacy.
+The statement is paradoxicalparadoxical — self-contradictory yet true: being 'too wise' to woo 'peaceably' implies that their intelligence makes conventional romance impossible — yet this IS their form of courtship.
+Shakespeare uses oxymoronicoxymoronic — Combining contradictory terms logic to define Beatrice and Benedick's relationship as one where conflict equals intimacy.

-The pronoun 'Thou and I' is significant — the intimate second-person address signals the dissolution (breaking down) of the formal barriers between them.
+The pronoun 'Thou and I' is significant — the intimate second-person address signals the dissolutiondissolution — breaking down of the formal barriers between them.
 The alliterative 'wise to woo' creates a playful musicality that belies the seriousness of this insight.

 Key Words